mrabarnett/mrab-regex/docs/Features.rst

 * Python lib re cannot handle Unicode properly due to narrow/wide bug (issue #12729)

-    The source code of the regex module has been updated to support PEP 393 ("Flexible String Representation"), which will be new in Python 3.3.
+    The source code of the regex module has been updated to support PEP 393 ("Flexible String Representation"), which is new in Python 3.3.

 * Full Unicode case-folding is supported.